Norwood, Massachusetts: Art

 Norwood was the long-time home of photographer and publisher Fred Holland Day.
 As a photographer, Day at one point rivalled Alfred Stieglitz in influence.
 The publishing firm of Copeland and Day was the American publisher of Oscar Wilde's Salome with illustrations by Aubrey Beardsley.
 The Day House is now a museum and the headquarters of the Norwood Historical Society.
 F. Holland Day Historic House Museum is located at 93 Day St.

+Climate

+Norwood has a hot summer humid continental climate (Dfa.)